Lom ČSA: Reserves

 According to Czech Coal, there are 41.6 million tonnes of high-grade lignite with a calorific value of 17.5MJ/kg within the current mining limits, and a further 750 million tonnes located outside the limits with allegedly the highest calorific value in the Czech Republic.

 Recultivation

 The future plan is for the area around the ČSA mine to become a lake again with a surface area of 1000.8 ha, a depth of up to 140m and a volume of about 692 million m3.
 It would eventually become one of six artificial lakes in greater mining region as a result of recultivation activities.
+In May 2024, the cessation of mining at the quarry and the layoff of all employees was announced.
+Coal mining was eventually stopped.
+Remedial coal mining will end by 2027.
+The restoration of the area is to be completed by 2032 and a lake will be created on the site.